 Corvallis High School wants to ensure the best education for your child.
 We have a wide variety of courses that are tailored to enhance a student's knowledge and personal ability.
 We strive to create learning experiences that are relevant to our students’ lives, while preparing them for life beyond high school.
 Project-based, community-based, internship, and service learning opportunities exist across the curriculum, exposing students to real life learning experiences.

-Course Selection Lesson
+Course Selection Instructional Videos

 Advanced Placement and Honors Courses